New International Student Enrollment Checklist

 RECEIVE I-20 or DS-2019

-Once you are admitted to Marshall University, you will be issued an initial I-20 (F-1 students) or DS-2019 (J-1 students).
+Once you are admitted to Marshall University and pay the enrollment deposit, you will be issued an initial I-20 (F-1 students) or DS-2019 (J-1 students).
 You should take this document with you when you go to the embassy to apply for an entry visa and you should show it to the Customs and Border Protection officer when you arrive at the border in the US.
 Please remember to sign and date your I-20 or DS-2019 on the bottom of page 1, and keep this document with your passport at all times.
 Your personal 11-digit SEVIS number is located at the top right corner of your I-20 or DS-2019 above the barcode and begins with the letter “N”.

 PAY I-901 SEVIS FEE